 Projects We Sponsor (project criteria)

-To qualify for fiscal sponsorship, the project must represent a positive contribution to the JenLA mission.
-This is not a program designed to create work-for-hire productions, but rather projects of passion that can further the cause of creative expression within the JenLA community.
+To qualify for fiscal sponsorship, the project must represent a positive contribution to the JenLA mission of supporting projects that can further the cause of creative expression within the entertainment community.

-JenLA will not accept any films which would garner an R or higher rating according to the MPAA guidelines or which feature content deemed inappropriate for the JenLA brand.
+JenLA will not accept any films which would feature content deemed inappropriate for the JenLA brand.

 To receive sponsorship, films must meet the following criteria:

 - Web Series